IAmSaturnDev/VirtSH/README.md

-## Welcome to VirtSH
+# Welcome to VirtSH

-# NOTICES:
+## NOTICES:
 You will need lua and python install on your computer to run this program!

-# Installation:
+## Installation:

 Install by downloading the source code and running the executable.
 (Allows you to edit VirtSH to your liking.)

-If your on windows you will have to recompile the whole project and change anything that says python3 to python.
-(Sorry pals)
+If your on windows you will have to recompile the C++ file and change anything that says python3 to python.

+On linux you can just recompile the C++ file so it works on your device

-Make sure to make an alias in your startup commands file (bashrc zshrc fishrc etc.)
+Make sure to make an alias in your startup commands file (bashrc zshrc fish-config etc.)

 Make sure all of the project files are in the same directory, or you could change the code yourself to the path of the file you want.

 OR